chetnashah/webconcepts/ReactNotes.md

 #### React setState signatures

-Think of setState as a request rather than a mutation. never mutate this.state directly.
-Use this.setState, also you can optionally pass callback to this.setState which will be fired once state is applied.
+Think of setState as a request for state change rather than a mutation. never mutate `this.state` directly.
+Use `this.setState`, also you can optionally pass callback to `this.setState` which will be fired once state is applied.
 Another option is to use componentDidUpdate.

+Why use updater function style of setState?
+React batches state changes for performance reasons, so the state may not change immediately after `setState()` is called.
+That means you should not rely on the current state when calling `setState() ` since you can't be sure what that state will be. **The solution is to pass a function to setState(), with the previous state as an argument**.

-this.setState(updater, [callback]) and signature of updater is (prevState, props) => stateChangeObj
+`this.setState(updater, [callback])` and signature of updater is `(prevState, props) => stateChangeObj`
 // dont change prevState, make a new object instead. e.g.
 ``` javascript